Korbielowski/Korbielowski/README.md

 **`Student | Passionate Python Developer`**

-I'm an ambitious second year student of Applied Computer Science and Measurement Systems on University of Wrocław in Poland.
-Every time I build a project I'm trying to acquire new skills while doing what I really interests me.
+I'm an ambitious second year student of Applied Computer Science and Measurement Systems at University of Wrocław in Poland.
+Every time I work on a project I'm trying to acquire new skills while pursuing my genuine interests.
+Besides from programming I love photographing landscapes and going on bike trips.

 ---